Rohan1869/IT254Project1-Automated-Body-Sensor/README.md

 Step 2: Load the Teachable Machine Model

-Export your Teachable Machine Image Model in TensorFlow.js format.
+Export your Teachable Machine Image Model aka keras model and import your labels.txt file.

 Extract and place it in the project folder.